pu2clr/Magnetic_Loop_Antenna_Tuner/README.md

 #### Android Application

 The version of Android Application used here was built in 2014.
 The last Android Studio used to build it was 3.3.2 (2019).
 Probable, you will need to do some adjust on your IDE environment to build this application.

+You also might need to check your servo specification and change the [BluetoothTuner.java][bluetooth-tuner] (see comments in the java program).

 ##### Android Remote Controll - Photo 1